Skip to content

 NeoLoad.EndTransaction('T Home');

-• CaptureHostPerformance call sends immediate values of CPU, Memory and Network load to the NeoLoad controller.
+• CaptureHostPerformance sends immediate values of CPU, memory, and network load to the NeoLoad controller.

-• CalculateBrowserPerformance call sends page load performance metrics to the NeoLoad controller.
+• CaptureBrowserPerformance sends page load performance metrics to the NeoLoad controller.

 There is also a general call that can send any user-defined metric to the NeoLoad controller: